The Jungle King: Plot

 Upon learning of Max's capture and the Chancellor's betrayal, General Glump seeks out Irwin and asks for his help.
 Using his likeness, Irwin poses as Max and manages to fool the Chancellor.
 During his ruse, he also repeals all of Max's ludicrous laws, thus winning the hearts of the animal citizens, including Leonette.
 Irwin himself falls in love with her, but she finds out that Irwin is not really the king and rejects him for his lies.
-The Chancellor also learns of the deception and advises Raj to attack anyway since Irwin doesn't know how to lead an army.
+The Chancellor also learns of the deception and advises Raj to attack anyway since Irwin does not know how to lead an army.
 Raj agrees to this, but secretly plans to betray the Chancellor out of distrust.

-General Glump manages to save Max from hunter's camp and they both return to find the kingdom under attack by Emperor Raj and his army.
+Having a change of heart of his friendship to the Chancellor, Ricardo seeks out General Glump.
+Glump manages to save Max from hunter's camp and they both return to find the kingdom under attack by Emperor Raj and his army.
 The Chancellor runs away after being betrayed and invades Leonette's home where he kidnaps her.
 The soldiers quickly fall into disarray due to Irwin's ineptitude, but the citizens join the fight to repay his kindness.
 Upon which, Max realizes how unpopular he was before.
 Soon enough, Max and Irwin get together and team up to fight back, forcing Raj's army into retreat.
-Once Raj has been defeated, Irwin rescues Leonette and defeats Chancellor, who runs away for good after being kicked by the angry Leonette.
+Once Raj has been defeated, Irwin rescues Leonette and confronts the Chancellor, who runs away for good after being kicked by the angry Leonette.

-The next day, Max changes his ways and even offers to share the monarchy with Irwin, but Irwin decides that he wants to marry Leonette, who he has reconciled with.
+The next day, Max bestows medals on those who defended his kingdom.
+He even offers to share the monarchy with Irwin remarking how a good leader recognizes his wrongdoing.
+Irwin says all he wants is to go back to his old life and be with Leonette, who has reconciled with him.
+Max gives his blessing for Irwin and Leonette to marry.
 Together they return to the jungle to get his book finished, alongside Ricardo and Daphne, who have also fallen in love.